-Losan Pharma’s Head of Production Dr Johannes Trapp said: “We needed to establish an innovative labelling system with camera control for several packaging lanes operating independently of each other.
+Losan Pharma’s Head of Production Dr. Johannes Trapp said: “We needed to establish an innovative labeling system with camera control for several packaging lanes operating independently of each other.
 For this purpose, all the printers and control cameras need to be controlled from a central control panel."

-The system’s centralised touchscreen industrial PC is used to input text, visualise test results, monitor printer status and parameterise test systems after setup.
+The system’s centralized touchscreen industrial PC is used to input text, visualize test results, monitor printer status and parameterize test systems after setup.
 Its ability to store error patterns acts as a warning system, which works to keep label information accurate.

 Specifically designed for original equipment manufacturers (OEMs) and system integrators, Domino’s G320i OEM board fits seamlessly into the target system and is controlled by its HMI.